 The 3-minute video is essentially an ad for Jay-Z’s new album Magna Carta Holy Grail and for Samsung, which has purchased 1 million copies of the album to be distributed to Samsung users 72 hour prior to its official release.

 Yet the documentary-style ad is not your traditional marketing fare.
 It has an intimate, candid feel, as if the viewer is just a fly on the wall, watching music icons Jay-Z, Rick Rubin, Swizz Beatz, Pharrell, and Timbaland hanging out, chatting and creating music in the studio.

-“The goal of guerrilla marketing is to get people’s attention in an unconventional way,” points out Torres.
+“The goal of guerrilla marketing is to get people’s attention in an unconventional way,” points out Dartez.
 “I was impressed with the creative delivery of Jay-Z and Samsung’s message, and I’m sure we will see more companies and artists using guerrilla-type tactics to connect with their target market in the future.”